Back

 BlueSprig February 8, 2023

-BlueSprig is on a mission to change the world for children with autism, and it all starts at the heart of our company, our team members.
+BlueSprig is on a mission to change the world for children with autism, and it all starts at the heart of our company: our team members.
 It is important that we provide an environment where we are helping clients while supporting our team along the way.
-We are honored to provide our employees with career advancement, free internal continuing education units (CEUs) and continuous learning opportunities through our award-winning training program!
+We provide our employees with career advancement, free internal continuing education units (CEUs) and continuous learning opportunities through our award-winning training program!
 We also emphasize the importance of work-life balance in our centers by encouraging the use of generous PTO benefits, volunteer PTO days, motivating staff to prioritize health and self-care, manageable caseloads with a consistent emphasis on clinical quality and employee support, break time, and encouraging staff to make time for their loved ones.
+With all of those things in mind, let’s take a walk through a day in the life of a BlueSprig BCBA!

 Initial and Ongoing Learning at BlueSprig